 Shea butter is a fatty oil collected from the nuts of the African shea tree (Vitellaria Paradoxa).
 The Karite tree produces the fruits, and the nuts contained within the fruits are of primary value.

-These nuts are mashed, cooked, and processed to collect a light-colored fat known as shea butter.
+According to studies, shea butter has been said to be highly beneficial, especially to the skin.
 Vitamins A, E, and F in shea butter nourish the skin.
 They help to keep the skin clear and healthy and are especially good for sun-damaged skin.

 This article discusses some of the amazing health benefits of okwuma (Shea butter).